 Switching DMTs is a decision you make in collaboration with your health care team.
 This process of considering your experiences and preferences along with your doctor’s expertise is called shared decision-making.
 It has been shown to improve the health outcomes of people living with MS.

 Make sure you regularly follow up with your neurologist and attend any other scheduled appointments.
-It is important for your doctors to see how your MS is progressing.
+Your doctors need to see how your MS is progressing.
 Getting the necessary tests and scans helps doctors check whether your current medications are working effectively, so any decision to change MS treatment is well informed.

 No one knows your MS symptoms better than you.
 Make sure to let your health care providers know about any problems and complications you may have.